-Unfair Discrimination in Insurance (保險中的不公平歧視) This relates to the application of different terms which are not justified by the technical merits of the risk, e.g. charging higher premiums for women drivers in motor insurance.
-6.3.3
+Unfair Discrimination in Insurance(保險中的不公平歧視) This relates to the application of different terms which are not justified by the technical merits of the risk, e.g. charging higher premiums for women drivers in motor insurance.
+7.3.3

 Uninsured Peril (不保危險) A cause of loss which is not specifically excluded from policy cover, but it is not specifically included either, e.g. raining under a standard fire policy.
 Damage from an uninsured peril may be recoverable, if proximately caused by an insured peril, e.g. water damage caused in fighting a fire.
+3.3.2(c)

 Unit-linked (單位相連) In unit-linked insurance, the policyowner's contributions (after deductions for expenses and premiums) are used to buy 'units' in an investment fund, so that the value of the policy is linked to the value of the units held under the policy.
+5.1.1(a)

 Utmost Good Faith (最高誠信) The common law duty upon both parties in an insurance contract to reveal all material information to the other party, whether or not such information has been specifically requested.
+3.2

-Valued Policy (定值保單) A valued policy - a policy effected on a valued basis - is commonly issued in marine insurance.
-A sum called 'agreed value' is specified in the policy, which will be taken as the value of the subject matter insured throughout the currency of the policy.
+Valued Policy (定值保單)A valued policy - a policy effected on a valuedbasis - is commonly issued in marine insurance.
+A sum called 'agreed value' isspecified in the policy, which will be taken as the value of the subject matter insuredthroughout the currency of the policy.3.4.8(c)

-Vicarious Liability (轉承責任) A person's liability at law for the acts and omissions of another, e.g. the principal, in respect of his agent's actions.
-2.2(c)
+Vicarious Liability (轉承責任)A person's liability at law for the acts andomissions of another, e.g. the principal, in respect of his agent's actions.2.2(c)